SwordCath® without Guidewire

 The multi-patented SwordCath® (currently under development) is a revolutionary proprietary platform technology designed to simplify and enhance the safe insertion of larger catheters into the body, particularly in blood vessels.

-Unlike the traditional Seldinger Technique, which has been used for decades and still carries its inherent complexities, SwordCath® offers a user-friendly alternative that eliminates the need for extensive training and minimizes resource consumption and costly waste.
+Unlike the traditional Seldinger Technique, which has been used for decades and still carries its inherent complexities, SwordCath® (currently under development) offers a user-friendly alternative that eliminates the need for extensive training and minimizes resource consumption and costly waste.

 With millions of procedures performed annually, it’s time for a modern solution that reduces complications, and accelerates emergency response.